TacBuild/tac-sdk/README.md

 The first argument of methods must always be TACHeader.
 It is sent by protocol, augmented with data from executor.
 - **`bytes tacHeader`**: Encoded structure TacHeaderV1, containing:
-  - **`uint64 shardedId`**: ID you can specify for yourself an inside message to the TVM contract on the TON network.
+  - **`uint64 shardsKey`**: ID you can specify for yourself an inside message to the TVM contract on the TON network.
   - **`uint256 timestamp`**: The block timestamp on TON where the user's message was created.
   - **`bytes32 operationId`**: Unique identifier for the message created by the TAC infrastructure.
   - **`string tvmCaller`**: The TON user's wallet address that sent the message.